This article may contain affiliate links, please read my affiliate disclosure for more information

 Mixing Green Diagrams

 I have included a few visual images of how I have mixed some of these greens.
-I have done my best to simplify it and put it in context of the painting.
-The list of colours required is along the top.
-Start with the colour where is says ‘start’ and follow the steps, the plus signs mean to add the next colour and arrows direct you to the next line.
+I have done my best to simplify it and put it in the context of the painting.
+The list of colors required is at the top.
+Start with the color where is says ‘start’ and follow the steps, the plus signs mean to add the next color and arrows direct you to the next line.
 I hope this makes sense.

 You may have to play around with the mixtures a little but it’s good to experiment with mixing colour.